menna611/face_detection/README.md

 # Face Detection with OpenCV

+## Project Overview
+This project demonstrates real-time face detection using **OpenCV** and the **Haar Cascade Classifier**.
-This project uses OpenCV to detect faces in real time from a webcam and draw bounding boxes around them.
+It uses your device's camera to detect faces and highlight them with bounding boxes in a live video feed.

+## Features
+- Real-time face detection via webcam.
+- Uses OpenCV's pre-trained Haar Cascade model.
+- Draws rectangles around detected faces.
+- Lightweight and easy to set up.

+## How It Works
+1. OpenCV captures frames from your webcam.
+2. The Haar Cascade Classifier scans each frame to detect faces.
+3. Detected faces are highlighted with bounding boxes.

+## Requirements
+- Python
+- opencv-python
+- numpy